BlockScope/blockscope/www-hakyll/posts/2020-07-07-splitting-packages.rst

 ----------
 Putting related modules together and keeping unrelated modules apart by using finer grained packaging was worth it.
-The code base is better organised and it was easier to reanimate bit-rotted test-suites and have them pass continuous integration.
+The code base is better organised and it was easier to reanimate bit-rotten test-suites and have them pass continuous integration when the test surface is smaller.
 The compile times got a little better.

 .. [#] Most packages in flare-timing have ``flight-`` prefixes to their name.
    I don't show that here.
+.. [#] From `Keeping Compilation Fast <https://www.parsonsmatt.org/2019/11/27/keeping_compilation_fast.html>`_ splitting up large modules will help compile times.
 .. [#] Actually one other module declaring one data type is exposed.
-.. [#] From `Keeping Compilation Fast <https://www.parsonsmatt.org/2019/11/27/keeping_compilation_fast.html>`_ splitting up large modules will help compile times.
 .. [#] On disk I don't bother with adding a ``flight-`` prefix as most packages have this.
 .. _flare-timing: https://github.com/BlockScope/flare-timing#readme